nasa/fprime/docs/v1.5/Tutorials/GettingStarted/Tutorial.md

 entirely auto-generated, developers usually refrain from unit testing the port and defer unit testing to the Component.

 Next, developers design components.
-Components are designed by specifying the ports that represent the Component's interface and the Commands, Events amd Channels that the Component handles.
+Components are designed by specifying the ports that represent the Component's interface and the Commands, Events and Channels that the Component handles.
 This tutorial focuses on the tool suite, so the design is already in-place.
 Users can see the design by inspecting Components in the `Ref` directory.
 Creation of new components from design through test is demonstrated in the Math Component Tutorial](../MathComponent/Tutorial.md).